bjornharrtell/extjs/docs/guides/command_reference/README.md

   * `--uglify`, `-u` - Compress generate file using uglify-js
   * `--yui`, `-y` - Compress generated file using YUI Compressor

+### Syntax

+    sencha compile page [options] output-page

 ## sencha compile pop

+This command restores the current set of files from the "stack".
+This state was previously put on the "stack" using the `push` command.

+    sencha compile ... \
+                and push \
+                and ... \
+                and pop
+                and ...

+Between the `push` and `pop` commands the current file set can be adjusted as needed and then restored for subsequent commands.

+### Syntax

+    sencha compile pop

 ## sencha compile push

+This command saves the current set of files on a "stack" to easily save and restore state.

+    sencha compile ... \
+                and push \
+                and ... \
+                and pop
+                and ...

+Between the `push` and `pop` commands the current file set can be adjusted as needed and then restored for subsequent commands.

+### Syntax

+    sencha compile push

 ## sencha compile restore

-This command restores a saved set as the current set.
+### Syntax

-## sencha compile sass
+    sencha compile restore String

-### Options
-  * `--etc-path`, `-etc-` - adds sass path entries to etc. files (comma separated file or dir paths)
-  * `--ruby-path`, `-ruby-` - add paths to ruby files to include in generated config.rb
-  * `--sass-path`, `-s` - adds sass path entries to rule files (comma separated file or dir paths)
-  * `--var-path`, `-var-` - adds sass path entries to variable files (comma separated file or dir paths)

 ## sencha compile save

-This command saves the current set with the specified name.
-A saved set can be used as a criteria for set operations (e.g., `include`) via the `-set` option.
-A saved set can also be restored as the current set via the `restore` command.
+### Syntax

+    sencha compile save String

 ## sencha compile show-ignored

+Displays a list of all files found in the `classpath` but matching an `-ignore` criteria.

+### Syntax

+    sencha compile show-ignored

 ## sencha compile union

+This command adds files matching the criteria to the current set.
+This is similar to the `include` command except that this command first removes all files from the current set.
+In other words, this command makes the current set equal to only those files that match the criteria.

 ### Options